qubeio/hypr-gnome/README.md

     make clean        # perform this command in the downloaded folder to remove builds and generated ZIPs
     ```

-    **Note:** You have to use "simple-tiling@domoel" as your extension folder / directory.
-Put all necessary files into this directory.
-Otherwise the extension will not show up in extension manager.

 ## Configuration

 #### Keyboard Shortcuts